 Extended sequence context characterization of novel signatures

 We observed that some signatures share the same dominant peaks, prompting an investigation into whether they represent distinct mutational processes.
 To explore this, we examined the extended sequence contexts of samples with high activity for these signatures to better understand the preferential sequence context of the indels.
+Specifically, we analyzed the 10bp upstream and downstream of each indel event.
+Furthermore, when indels occurred within repetitive sequences, we also considered the repeat unit and its copy number.
+By integrating the sequence information from these flanking regions and repeat elements, we aimed to identify subtle yet critical differences in the local sequence preferences that might distinguish seemingly similar mutational signatures and reveal underlying mechanistic variations.

 Both H_ID24 and C_ID9 display a similar pattern of 1 bp C deletions (DEL:C:1:0).
 However, analysis of their extended sequence contexts revealed that H_ID24 preferentially deletes C from 5'TTTCX3', while C_ID9 favors deletion from 5'XCTTT3' (Figure 5A).
 These findings suggest that H_ID24 and C_ID9 originate from distinct mutational processes: H_ID24 preferentially removes cytosine 3' of poly-T sequences, whereas C_ID9 removes cytosine 5' of poly-T sequences.
 Additionally, DEL:C:1:0 is prominent in H_ID32, where the extended sequence surrounding DEL:C:1:0 shows a balanced ratio of A and T.